 A computerized template biopsy uses ultrasound imaging to create a three-dimensional map of the prostate.
 The template allows urologists to obtain more precise tissue samples, making it more accurate than a traditional biopsy.

-Our doctors were among the first in the United States to use computerized template biopsy, which may predict the location of the prostate cancer more accurately than traditional biopsy.
+Our doctors were among the first in the United States to use computerized template biopsy, which is a more reliable and systematic random biopsy.

 NYU Langone doctors were among the first in the country to implement a computerized template biopsy and to lead national multicenter studies on its use.
 A study led by NYU Langone researchers demonstrated that this type of biopsy may more accurately predict where cancer is located in the prostate.

-Doctors may order a PET/MRI scan if prostate cancer is suspected to have returned after treatments, such as surgery or chemotherapy.
-This combination of imaging tests can more accurately detect prostate cancer cells than a single test.
+Doctors may order a PET/MRI scan if prostate cancer is suspected to have returned after treatments, such as surgery, radiation or chemotherapy.
+This combination of imaging tests can more accurately detect sites of prostate cancer than a single test.

-We are among very few medical centers nationwide to routinely perform PET/MRI scans.
+We were among the first medical centers nationwide to routinely perform PET/MRI scans.

 Meet Our Doctors